centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

 Manually create a long-lived API token for a ServiceAccount

-If you want to obtain an API token for a ServiceAccount, you create a new Secret with a special annotation, kubernetes.io/service-account.name.
+Then you create a new Secret with a special annotation, kubernetes.io/service-account.name.

 ```
 kubectl apply -f - <<EOF